Tampa Southern Railroad: Later years

-The merger also resulted in the removal of the SAL's swing bridge over the Manatee River (which was located a short distance upstream of both the Tampa Southern's bascule bridge and the Desoto Bridge).
+The merger also resulted in the closure of the SAL's swing bridge over the Manatee River in 1968, leaving the Tampa Southern's bridge as the only route across the Manatee River.
 The city of Bradenton unsuccessfully attempted to have the Seaboard Coast Line remove the Tampa Southern bridge instead since it went right through downtown Bradenton's waterfront.
+By the end of the decade, the company also abandoned former Tampa Southern track from Bradenton to Matoaka leaving the ex-SAL route as the only through route to Sarasota.
+Track south of Matoaka would remain as a spur from Sarasota.

-The Tampa Southern route (as well as the remaining SAL route south from Bradenton to Venice) was then designated as the Palmetto Subdivision by the Seaboard Coast Line after the merger.
-It became the main route for all trains between Palmetto and Tampa since it provided a more direct route to the Tampa yards.
+The line from Tampa to Palmetto became the primary route through the area since it provided a direct route to the Tampa yards.
 The Champion continued to run the line and continued south to Venice after the merger.
 All passenger service ended in 1971 after all of the Seaboard Coast Line's passenger operations were taken over by Amtrak.
 The line would later become the route of Tropicana's Juice Train, which was originally operated on the former Seaboard Air Line tracks to bypass Tampa.
 The juice train continues to run the line today.

 At the north end, the line was connected with the S Line (the former SAL main line) into Yeoman Yard, the Seaboard Air Line's classification yard that subsequently became the Seaboard Coast Line's main yard.
 Uceta Yard, the Atlantic Coast Line's main yard, has since become an intermodal terminal and car storage facility.
 The connection with the A Line (the former ACL main line) was severed after the cessation of passenger service.